qthomas612/CompBio_Group3/README.md

 # CompBio_Group3

 This program uses several plasmid identification tools to detect plasmid sequences from fastq files.
 Tools used include: spades, recycler, platon and plasforest.
 Tools necessary for the use of this program can be accessed through the use of a dockerfile.
+All quality control of sequence reads should be done before using this pipeline.

 Using the Dockerfile:
 1. `git clone`